UTNkar/moore/README.md

 since those cannot handle all the subtleties) to fix the translations.
 4. `../manage.py compilemessages`

+## Notes about the materialize framework

+Project moore uses materialize as a css framework to get pre-built components.
+The following components have been disabled in the `materialize.scss` file in the materialize app folder:

+- `navbar`

+The reason for this is that they are not needed and are interfering with the code that we write.
+Keep this in mind when updating or reinstalling materialize.

 ## License

 [AGPL-v2.0](LICENSE), unless a different, usually external, license is provided within a folder or file.